mrspeaker/pickpocket/README.md

 # PickPocket

-An Atom package for grabbing existing art assets from a collection and copying them into your current project.
+PickPocket is an [Atom package](https://atom.io/packages/pickpocket) for grabbing existing art assets from a collection and copying them into your current project.
 A file manager for game prototyping.

 ![PickPocket](https://cloud.githubusercontent.com/assets/129330/17072386/ca12ef8e-5035-11e6-8626-19ccd95f3266.gif)